MAOIs: 2019 update

 Once upon a time a little orphan molecule called Dopar was adopted by a wicked uncle called Big P. Harmer: he was fat and greedy, and his wife was a selfish and dishonest; they had two children of their own, Serotee and Nora (who were mean and lazy and did hardly any work round the house and rarely helped other people).
 They mollycoddled and spoilt their own children and spent a lot of money on them and sent them to lots of beauty pageants, especially Serotee, who was pretty and fashionable.
 Poor little Dopar was confined to the house doing menial jobs and was neglected and forgotten: until one day …

-There is so much evidence that low dopamine activity is an important part of severe depression that one would have to regard the current fashion of using antipsychotic drugs, all of which lower dopamine levels, as being theoretically highly inadvisable.
-Personally, I think it is the dumbest thing psychiatrists have done in a long time, and the one based on the most insubstantive, and the most biased, evidence.
-Clearly, this new generation of antipsychotic drugs is one of the biggest money-earners for big Pharma (we are talking hundreds of billions of dollars), in a time when new drugs are thin on the ground: I don’t think you have to look very far to see where the drive behind this, and misdirection about it, is coming from.
+There is so much evidence that low dopamine activity is an important part of severe depression that one would have to regard the current fashion of using antipsychotic drugs, all of which lower dopamine levels, as being highly inadvisable theoretically.
+Personally, I think it is the dumbest thing psychiatrists have done in a long time, and the one based on the lowest-grade, and the most biased, evidence.
+Clearly, this new generation of antipsychotic drugs is one of the biggest money-earners for big Pharma (we are talking about hundreds of billions of dollars), in a time when new drugs are thin on the ground: I don’t think you have to look very far to see where the drive behind this, and misdirection about it, is coming from.

 Methylphenidate and methodology

 The papers cited above by Prof Parker are not controlled trials.
 In my view that does not make them any less valuable.
 Readers may be aware that I have argued repeatedly that the supposed superiority of randomised controlled trials is seriously over-rated — I have written extensively about that elsewhere.
 In this context I would mention that Sir Austin Bradford Hill, a statistician, and a fellow who might well have got a Nobel prize for his work on smoking and cancer said: